Weighted Brunn-Minkowski Theory II: Inequalities for Mixed Measures and Applications

 should be interpreted as $-\infty$.
 Indeed, if $F$ is increasing, then for every $L\in\mathcal{C}$, $F(\mu(L))-F(\mu(K)) < 0$ and, since $F^\prime$ is non-negative when it exists, $1/F^\prime(\mu(K))$ should be interpreted as $+\infty$.
 Similarly, if $F$ is decreasing, then $F(\mu(L))-F(\mu(K)) > 0$ and, since $F^\prime$ is non-positive when it exists, $1/F^\prime(\mu(K))$ should be interpreted as $-\infty$.

 Our final case is when such an $M$ may not exist and there does exist an $L$ such that $\mu(K)=\mu(L)$.
 Then, $H(0)=H(1)$ and $H(0)\geq H(t)$ for $t\in (0,1)$.
 Thus, $H(t)$ is constant.
-Hence, $\mu((1-t)K + tL)$ is constant, which means, taking the derivative again using \cite[Equation 28]{FLMZ23_1}, that $\mu(K;K)=\mu(K;L)$.
-This is how the inequality should be seen as in this very specific situation. \end{rem}
+Hence, $\mu((1-t)K + tL)$ is constant, which means, taking the derivative again using \cite[Equation 28]{FLMZ24:1}, that $\mu(K;K)=\mu(K;L)$.
+This is how the inequality should be understood in this very specific situation. \end{rem}

-An important consequence of Proposition~\ref{prop:first_second} is that, if additionally, one has $\mu(K)=\mu(L),$ then $\mu(K;L)\geq \mu(K;K).$ One can verify that the Minkowski's first inequality becomes \eqref{eq:second_in} when $\mu=\lambda_n.$ Indeed, if $\mu$ is $\alpha$-homogeneous, $\alpha>0$ (that is, $\mu(tK)=t^{\alpha}\mu(K)$), then one can readily verify that $\mu(tK,L)=t^{\alpha-1}\mu(K;L).$ Consequently, one deduces for such $\mu$ via \eqref{eq:measure_mixed_relate_0} that $\mu(K)=\frac{1}{\alpha}\mu(K;K).$ Thus, Minkowski's first inequality from Proposition~\ref{prop:first_second} for an $\alpha$-homogeneous, $1/\alpha$-concave measure, reads as
+An important consequence of Proposition~\ref{prop:first_second} is that, if additionally one has $\mu(K)=\mu(L),$ then $\mu(K;L)\geq \mu(K;K).$ One can verify that the Minkowski's first inequality becomes \eqref{eq:second_in} when $\mu=\lambda_n.$ Indeed, if $\mu$ is $\alpha$-homogeneous, $\alpha>0$ (that is, $\mu(tK)=t^{\alpha}\mu(K)$), then one can readily verify that $\mu(tK,L)=t^{\alpha-1}\mu(K;L).$ Consequently, one deduces for such $\mu$ via \eqref{eq:measure_mixed_relate_0} that $\mu(K)=\frac{1}{\alpha}\mu(K;K).$ Thus, Minkowski's first inequality from Proposition~\ref{prop:first_second} for an $\alpha$-homogeneous, $1/\alpha$-concave measure, reads as

 which was first shown by Milman and Rotem \cite{MR14}.